 Ever heard someone say that the writ has dropped when a general election is called?
 Well, that isn’t technically correct.
 Many writs are issued.
 One per riding to be exact.
 AKA as a written order, a writ is a legal document that must be issued in order for an election to be held anywhere in Canada by the Chief Electoral Officer.
 No election can be held without a writ being issued.
 The writ outlines the duration of the campaign, the date of the election, advanced polling days and the deadline for candidates to submit their names to be up for election.
 Once the elections are over and the votes tallied, writs are returned to the Chief Electoral Officer with the official count and name of the winning candidates on them.

-This is a Canadianism per the Oxford dictionary.
 The writs (yes, must be plural) are issued once the PM asks the Governor General to dissolve Parliament, putting an end to the current session, thus triggering a general election.
-There are 338 writs that are then issued, one per riding.
+The 338 writs are composed – hence “drawn up” – then signed by Governor General and issued, one per riding.
 Once the election is over, they are signed, sealed and delivered to the Chief Electoral Officer with the official results dictating who forms the next session of Parliament.
 See “writ” for an explanation.